artificiallama/TeslaSenti/README.md

 # TeslaSenti
-Near real-time sentiment analysis of Tesla tweets
+Near real-time sentiment analysis of Tesla tweets.

 This is a capstone project for a workshop conducted by AISC.
 This project was executed by a team of two members (including myself).